-Charles Forbell was born in Brooklyn, New York, and attended the Pratt Institute, before joining the art staff of the New York World.
-Around 1910, he began contributing cartoons to magazines like Life and Judge, doing cartoon series like 'In Ye Goode Old Days' (Life) and 'In Ancient Times' and 'Ancient Sources of Modern Inventions' (Judge) throughout the 1910s, 1920s and 1930s.
-He also created the shortlived newspaper comic 'Naughty Pete' in 1913.
+Charles Henry Forbell was an early American cartoonist and advertising artist.
+He was born in Brooklyn, New York, and attended the Pratt Institute, before joining the art staff of the New York World, one of the Pulitzer papers.
+Around 1910, he began contributing cartoons to magazines like Life and Judge, doing cartoon series like 'In Ye Goode Old Days' (in Life), 'In Ancient Times' and 'Ancient Sources of Modern Inventions' (both in Judge) throughout the 1910s, 1920s and 1930s.

 He has also created a couple of short-lived comic features, such as 'Inquisitive Willie' (11 September 1911 until 7 January 1912), 'Oh!
 Why Did I Do It?
 (29 December 1911 until 9 July 1912) and 'Tomorrow' (18 September 1911 until 22 January 1912) for Associated Newspapers.
 His most notable work in this new medium was however 'Naugthy Pete', which ran in the New York Herald from 10 August until 7 December 1913.
 Although consisting of only 18 Sunday episodes, this feature is considered Forbell's masterpiece because of its original coloring and inventive panel lay-outs.
 The complete run of the comic was featured in the compendium 'Forgotten Fantasy - Sunday Comics 1900-1915', which was edited by Peter Maresca for Sunday Press Books in 2011.